mikeysas/lms-community.github.io/docs/getting-started/new-music-help-faq.md

 #### Why couldn't you just leave New Music as it has been for so long and create a new browse mode for the new thing?
 Change is hard when you have become accustom to something, but can you imagine how confusing it would be to explain to a new user who did not have this history.
 New Music needs to be the name for a list Music sorted by when it was added to the loibrary and Recently Updated is the best name that was decided upon for the list sorted by file modified date.

+#### Why do I see New Album at the top of both New Music and Recently Updated Albums?
+Technically speaking neither of these queries use a means to know if an album existed in the library prior to the date and timestamp they sort by:
+- __New Music__ is a list of your albums sorted on the date added field in your persist.db which represents when you added the music to your LMS library
+- __Recently Updated__ is a list of your albums sorted on the file modified timestamp (as stored in library.db)

+So that means the following are all true:
+- If you rip a new CD today and run scan for new and changed, that CD will be at the top of both the New Music and Recently Updated lists
+- If you modify the tags on an album that has already been scanned in to your library without preserving the modified timestamp, this album will sort to the top of your Recently Updated, but will not change positions on the New Music list after a scan
+- If you modify the tags on an album that has already been scanned in to your library and preserve the modified timestamp, this album will stay in the same position on both lists after a Clear & Rescan All

 #### How do I fix my New Music list which looks completely wrong?
 You can reset your New Music list to be based on File Modfied dates for all of your existing music by starting over with a fresh persist.db.
 This wil be a one time reset for just your existing music.
 All subsequent additions to your music library will be sorted based on the timestamp they were first scanned into your Lytion library and any changes to file modified dates will not be relected in the New Music list.